Absolute $\mathcal F$-Borel classes: Broom spaces and their F-alpha parametrization

-We will study certain collection of one-point Lindelöfications of discrete uncountable space which give the space a special structure.
-These spaces were (among others) used by Talagrand to construct a space which is non-absolutely $\fsd$ (\cite{talagrand1985choquet}).
+We will study a certain collection of one-point Lindelöfications of the discrete uncountable space which give the space a special structure.
+These spaces were used by (among others) Talagrand, who constructed a space which is non-absolutely $\fsd$ (\cite{talagrand1985choquet}).
 Our goal is to compute the absolute complexity of spaces of this type.